ShaunakSen/python_networking/readme.txt

-conn.commit() -> write changes back to disk
+conn.commit() -> write changes back to disk put this outside the loop to make ur program run faster

 sqlstr = 'SELECT email, count FROM Counts ORDER BY count DESC LIMIT 10'